 On the other hand, points and miles on hotel and airline cards have the most value when you redeem them for award nights and award flights.

-Look at travel partners are on the list, as some travel cards may have more extensive partner networks than others, or partners that are a better fit for you.
+Look at travel partners on the list, as some travel cards may have more extensive partner networks than others or partners that are a better fit for you.

 Look for Travel Extras